Center for Community and

-The Center for Community Health and Health Equity (CCHHE) is dedicated to helping those who need us most by not only directly addressing health issues, but also the social factors that influence health.
-We recognize that one of the most effective ways to have a positive impact on the overall health and wellbeing of local communities is to give young people the opportunities they need to succeed.
+The Center for Community Health and Health Equity (CCHHE) is committed to advancing systems of care, research, and community programs that elevate the health status of the communities we serve.
+We recognize that one of the most effective ways to have a positive impact on the overall health and well-being of local communities is to give young people the opportunities they need to succeed.

 Learn more about BWH Youth Programs in Mass General Brigham's most recent 'Check Up on DE&I' report.